TodePond/TodePondDotCom/report/definitions-that-dont-matter/readme.md

 ## What is a fractal?

-You can keep zooming into them, uncovering more and more detail, and you'll never get to the end, no matter how far you go, there'll always be one wanker, with a "well-actually", pulling you up, on some bullshit point, that doesn't apply, to your current situation, forcing you, to get stuck, before you've even-
+You can keep zooming in, uncovering more and more detail, and you'll never get to the end, no matter how far you go, there'll always be one wanker, with a "well-actually", pulling you up, on some bullshit point, that doesn't apply, to your current situation, forcing you, to get stuck, before you've even-

 ## What is art?